argshook/zettelkasten/about.md

 Wanted to share some of them, but there were problems:

-* figure out what to shar
+* figure out what to share
 * keep private and public notes separately
 * actions of publishing always felt cumbersome